 v.
-Trace the actual deposit per the bank statement to the general ledger.Results: No exceptions were found as a result of this procedure.
+Trace the actual deposit per the bank statement to the general ledger.

 5) Non-Payroll Disbursements (excluding card purchases, travel reimbursements, and petty cash purchases)

 A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).